tyde-workshop/tyde-workshop.github.io/index.md

 ## Steering committee

-The TyDe Workshop steering committee comprises three pairs of TyDe Workshop co-chairs and three appointed members-at-large.
+The TyDe Workshop steering committee comprises three pairs of TyDe Workshop co-chairs and two appointed members-at-large.

 Each year, shortly after the date of the TyDe Workshop, the steering committee appoints two co-chairs for the next TyDe Workshop.
-The steering committee additionally appoints a new member-at-large to succeed the currently longest serving member-at-large.
-The newly appointed co-chairs and the member-at-large then join the steering committee, while the longest serving former co-chairs and member-at-large step down.
+The steering committee additionally appoints a new member-at-large to succeed the currently longest serving member-at-large, if their two-year term is expiring.
+The newly appointed co-chairs and member-at-large then join the steering committee, while the longest serving former co-chairs and member-at-large step down.

 The chair of the steering committee is one of the two longest serving co-chairs.